One relator maximal pro-p Galois groups and the Koszulity conjectures: Absolute Galois groups of fields

-\begin{coro} If $G$ is a finitely generated one-relator pro-$p$ group with a quadratic $\F_p$-cohomology algebra $H^\bullet(G)$, then the graded group algebra $\gr_\bullet(\FppG)$ is a compact Koszul $\F_p$-algebra of elementary type, and $H^\bullet(G)$ is a discrete Koszul $\F_p$-algebra of elementary type.
-In particular, this is true for $G=G_K(p)$, with $K$ a field contining a root of unity of order $p$. \end{coro}

-In \cite[Question~2]{MQRTW} it is conjectured that the graded group $\F_p$-algebra of $G_K(p)$, resp. the $\F_p$-cohomology algebra $H^\bullet(G_K(p))$, is a compact Koszul $\F_p$-algebra of elementary type, resp. is a discrete Koszul $\F_p$-algebra of elementary type, for every field $K$ containing a root of unity of order $p$ with $G_K(p)$ finitely generated.
-Thus, Corollary~\ref{coro:fine} provides a positive answer to this conjecture in the case of one-relator maximal pro-$p$ Galois groups.

-At the end of \cite{wurf}, W\"urfel asked whether every one-relator absolute Galois pro-$p$ group --- subject to some further cohomological restrictions, as such paper deals with the case where the base field $K$ contains all roots of unity of order a $p$-power --- decomposes as a free pro-$p$ product $\bar G\ast_{\hat p} F$ of a Demushkin group $\bar G$ with a finitely generated free pro-$p$ group $F$.
-In fact, for $G=\bar G\ast_{\hat p} F$ one has

-It is worth observing that by Theorem~\ref{thm:wurfel} one-relator maximal pro-$p$ Galois groups ``behave'' like such free pro-$p$ products in terms of $\F_p$-cohomology and restricted Lie algebras.
-In other words, the algebras $H^\bullet(G)$ and $\gr_\bullet(\FppG)$ cannot ``distinguish'' between such free pro-$p$ products and other one-relator maximal pro-$p$ Galois groups.

-\begin{example} In \cite{kz}, D.~Kochloukova and P.~Zalesskii produced the following example of free-by-Demushkin pro-$p$ group which is not such a free pro-$p$ product: let $G$ be the pro-$p$ group with minimal presentation
+\begin{conj} Let $\K$ be a field containing a root of unity of order $p$, such that $H^1(G_{\K})$ is finite. \begin{itemize} \item[(i)] The graded group algebra $\gr_\bullet\F_p[G_{\K}]$ is a Koszul algebra of $G$-elementary type. \item[(ii)] The $\F_p$-cohomology ring $H^\bullet(G_{\K},\F_p)$ is a Koszul algebra of $H$-elementary type. \end{itemize} \end{conj}